Extending structures I: the level of groups: Group extending structures and unified products

-The abstract definition of the unified product of groups will arise from the following elementary question subsequent to the (Gr) ES-problem:

-\textit{Let $H \leq E$ be a subgroup in $E$ that is not necessary normal.
-Can we reconstruct the group structure on $E$ from the one of $H$ and some extra set of datum?}

-In order to give an answer to the question above we should first note that Schreier's classical construction from \reref{recon} can not be used anymore.
+The abstract definition of the unified product of groups will arise from the following elementary question subsequent to the ES-problem: \textit{let $H \leq E$ be a subgroup in $E$.
+Can we reconstruct the group structure on $E$ from the one of $H$ and some extra set of datum?} First we note that Schreier's classical construction from \reref{recon} can not be used anymore.
 Thus we should come up with a new method of reconstruction.
 The next theorem indicates the way we can perform this reconstruction.
-Moreover, it indicates a way to generalize our construction to other mathematical objects like: Hopf algebras, Lie algebras, Lie groups, compact quantum groups, etc.